thepettypow/thepettypow/README.md

 # thepettypow

 Just a guy with lots of dreams for the future.
-Interested in AI stuff, Engineering, Music and recently cars.
+Interested in CyberSecurity including Web Hacking, Linux, DevOps stuff, ML sutff, Music and that's it.

 ---

+### Knowledge:

+- OWASP Top 10
+- LPIC 1,2 (self taught - no cert)
+- Bug Bounty Hunting (not much)
+- Design Automation Systems

 ### Langueges I worked with:

-- Python
+- Python (main)
 - Go
-- ruby
+- ruby (used in security research)
-- JavaScript (a little)

-### Frameworks I worked with:

-- Django
-- Flask
-- FASTAPI
-- TensotFlow
-- OpenCV
+- nodeJS (used in security research)
+- rust (just for fun)

-### DataBases I workes with:
+### DataBases I worked with:

 - sqlite
 - MySQL